 The All About Me transition document is intended to support schools with getting to know each child before they start school.

 All About Me Transition Document outlines information that should be included in each section.
 For further guidance on completing this document the ‘All About Me Example’ and ‘Characteristics of Effective Learning Document’ should be referred to.
+All settings should send the All About Me transition document to the schools by the end of June for children starting school in September.

 Along with this document, the current setting should attach relevant information for the school.
 This includes recent assessments, support plans, health/medical information or reports etc.